 Because sharp curves near the top of the mountain restrict commercial motor coaches and some school buses to the lower part of the mountain, Grandfather provides free shuttle service to the top in its own buses.
 Reservations for the shuttle buses are required.

-Motor coaches or buses longer than 28′ are not allowed in the park on weekends.
+Motor coaches or buses longer than 28′ are not allowed in the park without prior reservation.
 No exceptions will be made.

 (Ticket Sales End One Hour Before The Park Closes)